 - Each experiment has step-by-step instructions and pictures showing how to complete the experiment.

-- 2 recording sheets for each experiment so you can differentiate for your students.
+- There are 2 recording sheets for each experiment so you can differentiate for your students.

 Turning Pennies Green